Eprince-hub/github-slideshow/_posts/0000-01-02-Eprince-hub.md

 layout: slide
 title: "Welcome to our second slide!
 I am glad to create it"
 ---
-This will be my first pull request on github
-Use the left arrow to go back!
+This will be my first pull request on GitHub and it is wonderful Use the left arrow to go back!